consoledotdev/home/content/qa/keydb-john-sully.md

 really does pay off because customers appreciate having a direct connection with the team, and you learn more.

-With Github if you get an issue, you're really just talking about bugs, but through chat customers will tell you what they want to see.
+With GitHub if you get an issue, you're really just talking about bugs, but through the chat customers will tell you what they want to see.
 You get a freer flow of information that really helps make the product better.
 It's worth it, but you really have to block off the time to make it successful.